 His honors and awards include the Tennessee Association of Independent Schools’ Hubert Smothers Award for Excellence in Teaching in 2008, United States Department of Education Presidential Scholars Program Distinguished Teacher award in 2006, and commendations from the Tennessee Governor’s School for the Arts, The University of Chicago, and Stanford University for excellence in teaching.
-In 2009, Dr. Millen was the first male to ever be awarded the St. Mary’s Gold Cross.
+In 2009, Dr. Millen was honored to be the first male to ever be awarded the St. Mary’s Gold Cross.

-A past president of the Memphis Composer’s Alliance, there have been numerous performances of his works throughout the United States at such venues as the American Society of Composer’s Regional Conference in Miami, Florida, and Tuscaloosa, Alabama, and the Flute Festival ’87 in Nagadoches, Texas.
+A former president of the Memphis Composer’s Alliance, there have been numerous performances of his works throughout the United States at such venues as the American Society of Composer’s Regional Conference in Miami, Florida, and Tuscaloosa, Alabama, and the Flute Festival ’87 in Nagadoches, Texas.
 At the University of Memphis, he was three times awarded the Johannes Smit Composition Award and twice the Naiomi Haimson Composition Prize; at the University of Alabama he received the Mu Phi Epsilon Composition Award.
 In 1988, Dr. Millen was named the Greater Memphis Music Teachers’ Association Composer of the Year.